 IHL provides broad protection for children.
-In the event of armed conflict, whether international or non-international, children benefit from the general protection provided to all persons affected by the conflict.
+In the event of armed conflict, whether international or non-international, children benefit from the general protection provided to all persons affected by the armed conflict.
 First, if they fall into the hands of enemy forces they must be protected against murder and all forms of abuse: torture and other forms of ill-treatment, sexual violence, arbitrary detention, hostage-taking or forced displacement.
 Second, they must in no circumstances be the target of attacks, unless, and for such time as, they take a direct part in hostilities.
 Instead, they must be spared and protected.
-Many of the rules of IHL constitute customary law and are therefore binding on parties to an armed conflict, regardless of whether they have ratified the relevant treaties.
+Many of the rules of IHL constitute customary law and are therefore binding on all parties to an armed conflict, regardless of whether they have ratified the relevant treaties.

-Given the particular vulnerability of children, the Geneva Conventions of 1949 and their 1977 Additional Protocols enumerate rules that provide them with special protection.
-These include the prevention of the recruitment and participation in hostilities of children under the age of 15, as well as provisions on family reunification, protection in detention, humanitarian assistance and education.
-Children who take direct part in hostilities are not exempt from this special protection.
+Given the particular vulnerability of children, the Geneva Conventions of 1949 and their 1977 Additional Protocols - as well as customary IHL - enumerate rules that provide them with special protection.
+In particular, children must not be recruited into armed forces or armed groups and must not be allowed to take part in hostilities.
+Children also benefit from special protection in the context of family reunification, protection in detention, humanitarian assistance and education.
+Children who have taken a direct part in hostilities are not exempt from these special protections.
 Children are covered by 25 such articles in the 1949 Geneva Conventions and their 1977 Additional Protocols.

-International human rights instruments play a complementary role in the protection of children affected by armed conflict and other situations of violence.
+International human rights law plays a complementary role in the protection of children affected by armed conflict and other situations of violence.

-The 1989 Convention on the Rights of the Child and its 2000 Optional Protocol on the involvement of children in armed conflict are applicable during times of armed conflict.
-The Protocol sets limits on children's recruitment into armed forces or armed groups and participation in hostilities, which are stricter than the provisions of the 1977 Additional Protocols.
+In particular, the 1989 Convention on the Rights of the Child and its 2000 Optional Protocol on the involvement of children in armed conflict are applicable during times of armed conflict.
+The Protocol sets limits on children's recruitment into armed forces or armed groups and participation in hostilities - limits that are, to some extent, stricter than the provisions of the 1977 Additional Protocols.
 It prohibits compulsory recruitment into State armed forces for all those under 18 years of age and requires States to raise the age of voluntary recruitment from 15.
 It also requires States to take all feasible measures to ensure that members of their armed forces who have not reached the age of 18 years do not take a direct part in hostilities.
 Finally, the Optional Protocol provides that non-governmental armed groups "should not, under any circumstances, recruit or use in hostilities persons under the age of 18 years".